tkw1536/sip/docs/banner.md

-# SIP (and related tools) are available for evaluation only
+# TIPSY - Tom's Inspector for Pathbuilders <sub>Yaaaaaahs!</sub>

-SIP is an advanced inspector for Pathbuilders produced by the [WissKI](https://wiss-ki.eu) software.
+TIPSY is an advanced inspector for Pathbuilders produced by the [WissKI](https://wiss-ki.eu) software.

 The current version you are using exists for demo purposes only.
 You may play around with it, but you __are not__ granted a license to use it to create visualizations of your own pathbuilders for publications or other purposes.